iainquayle/birch/construct.md

 ### definitions

-may switch to fat arrow for function part instead of single

 fn add: {a: u32, b: u32} -> u32 = in ->
     x = in.a + in.b
     x
 or
 fn add: {a: u32, b: u32} -> u32 = {a, b} ->
     x = a + b
     x
+or
+fn add: u32 -> u32 -> u32 = a, b ->
+    x = a + b
+    x

-fn sum_and_prod: {a: u32, b: u32} -> {s: u32, p: u32} =
+fn sum_and_prod: {a: u32, b: u32} -> {s: u32, p: u32} = {a, b} ->
     {s: a + b, p: a * b}

-for the moment, structs are the only top level type allowed to be passed in. thought this may change if a good solution is found.

-fn sum_and_prod: {a: u32, b: u32} -> {s: u32, p: u32} = {a, b}
-    {s: a + b, p: a * b}
-may need something more like this? where the type is optional. in the case of anon functions, the inputs would need to be able to be defined.

 ### calling

-likely favour piping
+not sure yet...

+pipe operator with a struct,
 {a: 1, b: 2} |> add
-or
+and with curried functions
-{1, 2} |> add
+1, 2 |> add

-but more traditional calling would likely be smart to support, especially for anonymous functions that take space.

-add <| {1, 2}
+as for a more common syntax, it may be somthing like a reverse pipe instead of parens. add <| {1, 2}

-it may be possible, in the case of anon functions being passed into

-### currying

-currying will be supported by passing in partially complete structs, this will return a new function that takes a struct with the remaining fields.

-## scoping

-all items are implicity declared, thus in a function, a variable can rely on anything declared before or after it in that scope. this allows for the removal of modules.

-scope does bleed into functions, but not the other way around.

-x = 1
-fn f = {y: u32} -> u32
-    x + y
+add <| 1, 2

+As shown, currying in the haskell sense is supported, but as well, partial struct currying will be supported. add_1 = add <| {a: 1}

 ## control flow

-if and match will be the only control flow structures. values will be returned from them, into the next scope up, they will not return from the function they are in.
+if and match will be the only branching control structures. values will be returned from them, into the next scope up, they will not return from the function they are in.

 (syntax is not final)

 if